deepanshs/mrsimulator/docs/troubleshooting/installing_python.rst

             'python' is not recognized as an internal or external command, operable program or batch file.

         To install Python, visit `python.org <https://www.python.org/downloads/>`__ to download a version of Python 3.
-During the instillation process, please check **add Python 3.x to PATH**.
+During the instillation process, check **add Python 3.x to PATH**.
+        If this isn't selected, Python may not be accessible across your computer and will cause errors.

         If you are certain Python is installed on your system but continue to receive errors, see `adding Python to your PATH variable <https://datatofish.com/add-python-to-windows-path/>`__.